 GENERAL INSTRUCTIONS FOR HGA-M

-Instructions on how to use and protect the HGA-M are enclosed with the product.
+Instructions on how to use and protect the HGA-M are enclosed with the prod ct.
 It’s a unique, designed device with ease of use.
-Turn on the air and monitor with a flow meter so the SCFM does not fall below 1.4.
+Turn on the air and monitor with a flow meter so the SCFM does not fall below .4.
 Higher airflows give lower temperatures, or you may control power with a separately obtained controller.
 Then turn on the heater and finally open the water metering valve.
 Steam-air will be the product.
 Remember to read the manual for the shutdown procedure.

-Q: When do you dry with steam instead of hot air?
-Answer- steam has many benefits.
-The main one is the availability of a gas with a lot of stored enthalpy at a lower temperature than corresponding dry air with the same enthalpy, So if you were interested in drying paper with an ignition temperature of, say, 450F, then the use of superheated steam at a much lower temperature may produce the same drying efficiency, SOt air at a high temperature which could be more than the paper ignition temperature.
+Q: When do you dry with Steam instead of hot air?
+Answer- Steam has many benefits.
+The main one is the availability of a gas with a lot of stored enthalpy at a lower temperature than the corresponding dry air with the same enthalpy.
+So, isupposeyou are interested in drying paper with an ignition temperature of 450F,.
+In that case, using superheated steam at a much lower temperature may produce the same drying efficiency as hot air at a higher temperature, which could be more than the paper ignition temperature.

 Follow all safety procedures.
-NOTE STEAM IS A ODORLESS GAS AT VERY HIGH TEMPERATURES STEAM, LIKE OTHER HOT GASSES, WILL BURN YOU.
+NOTE STEAM IS AN ODORLESS GAS AT VERY HIGH TEMPERATURES.
+STEAM, LIKE OTHER HOT GASSES, WILL BURN OUT.
 STEAM PACKS A LARGE AMOUNT OF ENTHALPY SO THAT THE BURN COULD BE SEVERE; DO NOT ALLOW THE STEAM TO FALL ON THE SKIN.
 WEAR GOGGLES AND GLOVES And Protection for your clothes, ALWAYS.

-If you want superheated, high-quality steam, you should now search for the HGA or OAB models that address your needs.
+If you want superheated, high-quality Steam, you should now search for the HGA or OAB models that address your needs.
 The information below refers to the HGA-M models only where an air or gas-steam mixture is required.
-You may enco.
-Humiditydity is a design term or property when using air or gas mixtures with steam.
+You may e co.
+Humidity is a design term or property used when using air or gas mixtures with steam.

 IT IS EASY TO BE CONFUSED BETWEEN RELATIVE AND SPECIFIC HUMIDITY.
 RELATIVE HUMIDITY DEPENDS ON TEMPERATURE; SPECIFIC HUMIDITY ONLY RELATED TO THE MASS FRACTION.